clemsos/writings/_quora/2015-02-27-What-designers-who-have-had-successful-Kickstarter-campaigns-are-based-in-Shenzhen.md

 language: en
 title: |
     What designers who have had successful
-    Kickstarter campaigns are based in Shenzhen? - Quora
+    Kickstarter campaigns are based in Shenzhen?
 ---

 Almost all the projects that have been through the Haxlr8r incubator